turquoiz17722/TerrariaTrainerMenu/README.md

 # TerrariaTrainerMenu
 This trainer was made by Cheat Engine and recieves support and updates including new mods and stuff like that

-To open it when ur in the game, just run the .exe and u can either alt tab to it or press Shift+V which should focus it
+To use it, open when ur in the game (just run the .exe and alt+tab to it) and use the checkboxes and whatnot

 ALSO RUN IT AS ADMINISTRATOR SO IT CAN MODIFY THE GAME'S MEMORY